Building better leaders!

 All other participants in our service area: $750

-Curriculum educates participants on the most critical roles of this community leadership service through interactive learning sessions with nationally respected trainers.
-Each presenter supplies a blend of curriculum that includes Board Source along with their own instructional design and experience.
+Curriculum educates participants on the most critical roles of board service through interactive learning sessions with expert trainers.
+Each presenter supplies a blend of curriculum that includes materials from Board Source along with their own instructional design and experience.
 Click on the accordions below for more information on each session.

 Board Roles & Responsibilities